 Comprehensive Sex Education Bill Introduced in House and Senate

-November 2, 2011 by Ty Cobb, Senior Legislative Counsel
+November 2, 2011 by Ty Cobb, Director of Global Engagement

 Today, Senator Frank Lautenberg (D-NJ) and Representative Barbara Lee (D-CA) introduced the Real Education for Healthy Youth Act.
 This legislation would provide youth and young adults with comprehensive sex education replacing ineffective abstinence-only programs and also would provide funding for teacher training in sex education.
 The legislation would make grants available to public or private entities that focus on adolescent health and education or have experience with training sex educators.
 Grants also would be available to institutions of higher education.